MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 ### Using the private key to access services

-The onion address you can find under `Services > Tor > Information` and that's how you can access the `Onion Service Routing` you set when you read [the official documentation for OPNSense, os-tor,](https://docs.opnsense.org/manual/how-tos/tor.html){:target="_blank"}, again that address will only let someone with the private key access it.
+The onion address you can find under `Services > Tor > Information` and that's how you can access the `Onion Service Routing` you set when you read [the official documentation for OPNSense, os-tor](https://docs.opnsense.org/manual/how-tos/tor.html){:target="_blank"}, again that address will only let someone with the private key access it.

 There is no username you need to enter.
 That's mainly for organizational purposes.
-Just enter the private key when prompted and you should see the onion service.
+Just **enter** `the private key` when prompted and you should see the onion service.

 * * *

-## Using Tor on another machine

-### Because OPNSense cannot do client authentication.

-### You will need to do this at the browser level, or with a Tor Proxy supplying the goods below:
+### A Differernt Tor Proxy supplying the example below:

+OPNSense cannot do client authentication.
+You can, however, run a different tor proxy that will allow client authentication:

-`.auth_private`
+This involves: `.auth_private`

-This file is different.
+That file is different.

 You must put the tor hidden service address first, with the .onion removed.